 TACE Transarterial chemoembolization (TACE) for liver cancer

 The most commonly used material for TACE is a gelatin sponge.
 Sometimes the gelatin sponge is soaked in a chemotherapy drug and an oily liquid called lipiodol before the doctor injects it into the artery.
-The sponge traps the chemotherapy drugs inside the liver so that they are concentrated in the area of the tumours.
-Lipiodol lengthens the amount of time that the drugs are held in the liver.
-If the chemotherapy drugs are not in the sponge, they are injected into the arteries after they are blocked.

 After the chemoembolization is done, the doctor pulls the catheter out through the femoral artery.
 Pressure and ice are placed over the incision to help reduce swelling and stop bleeding.